SongJoo1993/FlickScout/README.md

    ```
    The server uses nodemon to automatically restart whenever changes are made to the server-side code during development.

-2. Open your web browser and access the Movie Search Engine application at http://localhost:3000.
+2. Open your web browser and access the Flick Scout application at http://localhost:3000.
 Make sure you have Node.js and npm installed on your system before running the application.

 <!-- ROADMAP -->